-Requests for Reasonable Accommodations related to University work from Student workers, including undergraduate and graduate student employees and graduate assistants (teaching and research), will be reviewed by the Associate Vice President of Human Resources in consultation with the University’s Disability Support Services, the One-Stop Shop, or other administrative offices, as appropriate.
+Requests for Reasonable Accommodations related to University work from Student workers, including undergraduate and graduate student employees and graduate assistants (teaching and research), will be reviewed by the Associate Vice President of Human Resources in consultation with the University’s Disability Support Services, the Office of Student Accounts, or other administrative offices, as appropriate.

 Provision of Accommodations